Edwardian set of 4 yellowwood tables, each with a subtly inlaid top with a raised profile

 Description

-The key aspect of elite antique furniture is originality.
-Ultimately, this matters most to buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The most important aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details